Why Breathing Is The Most Important Thing You'll Ever Do

 Is Breathing That Complicated?

 No it isn’t, but there are many ways people learn how to breathe in inefficient patterns.
-The way we breathe dictates many aspects of our lives, and I’m here to teach you the way we like to teach it in the Progressive Motion Physiotherapy frame of mind (PMPT), but before we do that, we need time to dive into TWO STATES.
+The way we breathe dictates many aspects of our lives, and I’m here to teach you the way we like to teach it in the Urbino Physical Therapy frame of mind, with my former colleagues from Progressive Motion.
+Before we do that, we need time to dive into TWO STATES.

 Breathing has a direct connection to our REST-AND-DIGEST state, in other words, your parasympathetic state.
 During this state, it allows our body to rest, repair, lowers our heart rate and generally helps us to feel better just from the simple stance of BREATHING.
 It’s what helps us relax and unwind at the end of a long day.
 It allows us to chill and enjoy what’s around us for the moment.